Firdaws-i Bareen

 Firdous e Bareen (فردوس برین) refers to the legendary ancient Persian garden located within the confines of the Alamut Fortress in the Elburz mountains of Northern Iran.
-This site gained prominence as the supposed sanctuary of Hassan-i-Sabah on the stories about him and his band of Nizari Ismaili Shia Hashshashin during the 11th and 12th centuries.
+This site gained prominence as the supposed sanctuary of Hassan-i-Sabah on the stories about him and his band of Nizari Assassins during the 11th and 12th centuries.

 History

 The Alamut Fortress, strategically positioned in the mountainous terrain, became the headquarters for the Nizari Ismaili state during the Middle Ages.
 Established by Hassan-i-Sabah, Alamut was one of a network of fortresses which housed the Hashishin (also known as the Assassins) - a secretive Nizari Ismaili militant insurgency, known for its unorthodox methods of warfare.
 A book about the Paradise of the Assassins was published in 2005.

 Firdous e Bareen - The Paradise of Alamut

 The term "Firdous e Bareen" is associated with the idea of a paradisiacal garden within the Alamut Fortress.
 It is believed to have served as both a secure refuge and a strategic base for the Hashshashin.
 The fortress provided a haven for its inhabitants, reflecting the tranquility and beauty often associated with Persian gardens.